kama34/RL-Sonic-Hedgehog/README.md

 - To work with the dqn algorithm, you need to run [DQN Script](./05_sonic/sonic_dqn.ipynb)
 - To work with the ddqn algorithm, you need to run [DDQN Script](./05_sonic/sonic_ddqn.ipynb)
-- To work with the rainbow algorithm, you need to run [Rainbow Script](./05_sonic/sonic_rainbow.ipynb)